Piggy (2022 film)

 Piggy (Cerdita) is a 2022 horror thriller film written and directed by Carlota Pereda, based on her 2019 short film of the same name.
 The cast, led by Laura Galán (who reprises her role from the short film), also features Richard Holmes, Carmen Machi, Claudia Salas, Irene Ferreiro, Camille Aguilar and Pilar Castro.

+Piggy premiered at the Sundance Film Festival on 24 January 2022, before its theatrical release in Spain (14 October 2022) and France (2 November 2022).
+It earned six nominations to the 37th Goya Awards, winning Best New Actress (Galán).

 Plot

-Sara, labelled Cerdita by bully Maca and her friends Roci and Claudia, is an overweight teenage girl living in a small town in Extremadura.
-One day during the summer, Sara decides to visit the local swimming pool, only to be discovered by the three bullies, who torment her and steal her backpack and clothes.
-While walking home, she is harassed by a group of men and escapes onto a side road, where she sees a parked van which, initially unbeknownst to her, an unnamed man is using to kidnap her bullies.
-Claudia appears through the rear window, but Sara ignores her pleas for help as the kidnapper, who was also present at the pool, leaves her Claudia's towel before driving off.
+Sara is an overweight teenage girl living in a small town in Extremadura.
+She is bullied by other teenage girls Maca and her friends Roci and Claudia, who call her Cerdita.
+During the summer, Sara decides to visit the local swimming pool, only to be discovered by the bullies, who attack her and steal her backpack and clothes.
+Trudging home in her bathing suit, she is harassed by a group of men who chase her.
+She escapes onto a side road, where she sees a parked van which, initially unbeknownst to her, an unnamed man has used to kidnap her bullies.
+Claudia appears through the window, begging Sara to save her, but Sara is frozen with fear.
+Sara locks eyes with the kidnapper, who silently leaves a towel before driving off.
 Sara returns home, deciding not to tell anyone about what happened.

-News reaches the town that the pool's lifeguard has been found dead, and that its waitress has gone missing, along with the three girls.
-Sara and her mother Asun go to the pool, where Sara is questioned by both Asun and the local Civil Guard about what she saw, and denies having been at the pool that afternoon.
-Later that night, Sara realises that she can track her mobile phone, which the girls had stolen the previous day, to help determine the whereabouts of the bullies.
-She steals her father's phone and ventures into the forest, where she manages to locate her backpack and phone.
-In doing so, she has a second encounter with the kidnapper, who warns her to be quiet and begins to display some affection towards her before escaping.
-At the same time, some family members of the missing girls, including Claudia's mother Elena, undertake their own investigation in the forest, during which they find the body of the missing waitress.
+News reaches town that the pool's lifeguard has been found dead, and the waitress has gone missing, along with the three girls.
+Sara is questioned by both her mother Asun and the local Civil Guard.
+Sara denies that she was at the pool that afternoon.
+She realises she can track her mobile phone (which was in the backpack the girls had stolen) to determine the whereabouts of the girls.
+She steals her father's phone and ventures into the forest, where she locates her backpack and phone.
+Again she encounters the kidnapper, who warns her to be quiet and displays affection toward her before escaping.
+Family members of the missing girls, including Claudia's mother Elena, undertake their own investigation in the forest, during which they find the body of the missing waitress.